Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Abstract

 \section{Abstract}

-We study the the large-$n$ dynamics of the long-range quantum $O(n)$ model, focusing on the strong long-range regime $\alpha<d$.
+We study the large-$n$ dynamics of the long-range quantum $O(n)$ model, focusing on the strong long-range regime $\alpha<d$.
 The dynamics of the model exhibits non-trivial features on mesoscopic timescales $t\sim\ln N$, due to the activation of parametric resonances of the nearly degenerate quantum modes.
-By using recent results establishing the integrability of the large-$n$ limit, we derive the resonance conditions, and construct the reduced multi-mode Hamiltonian that captures the finite-size dynamics.
-This framework yields the resonance phase diagram and clarifies when and how deviations from mean-field behavior arise.
+By using recent results establishing the integrability of the large-$n$ limit, we derive the exact resonance conditions and the associated phase diagram, construct the reduced Hamiltonian governing the nonlinear evolution of the resonant sector, and determine the quasiperiodic spectrum of the resulting mesoscopic dynamics.
+This framework offers a quantitative understanding on how quantum deviation can drive the system away from the mean-field limit.
 In particular, the presence of multiple resonant modes enhances the logarithmic growth of entanglement and leads to spatially modulated correlations.